mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 ### Augmenting your props with `InjectedStyles`

-Since a component decorated with `withStyles(styles)` gets a special `classes` prop injected, you will want to declare it as such:
+Since a component decorated with `withStyles(styles)` gets a special `classes` prop injected, you will want to define its props accordingly:

 ```ts
 interface Props {